DingoDjango/snAutosave/README.md

    *  "SecondsBetweenAutosaves": 900 -- The time (in seconds) between autosave attempts.
 Must be at least 120.
    *  "MaxSaveFiles": 3  -- The maximum amount of autosave slots.
 Must be at least 1.
    *  "MinimumPlayerHealthPercent": 25 -- If player health is below this percent, no save will occur.
 Change to 0 to disable this option.
+   *  "HardcoreMode": false -- If true, autosaves will override the normal save slot instead of using separate slots.

 #### **(Optional) Translation:**
 If you want to contribute a translation for this mod, please follow these steps: